dsambrano/good_coding_practices/modeling.md

 ### My First Model
 Link to paper I send to RAs

-In order to give yourself a basic working example, I highly reccomend you read through this [paper](papers/Holt2002_RiskAversionIncentives_enhanced_opt.pdf).
+In order to give yourself a basic working example, I highly reccomend you read through this [paper][holt].
 This is a pretty foundational paper for creating models of decision making and gives a pretty good walkthrough on the process.
 For example, it describe how/why you typically want to add a noise term when modeling human decisions.
 Its also quick short only about 13 pages.